jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 def page():
     return render_template('page.html')
 ```
-The page.html should be in the 'templates' folder
+The page.html should be in the 'templates' folder.

 ## Receiving message from UI and forwarding it to LCM
 Use the @socketio.on decorator to register an event handler to a specific callback: